 - Children can learn more hands-on skills at home

-- Students can investigate an entrepreneurial venture with their spare time
+- Students can investigate an entrepreneurial venture in their spare time

 - Parents can start educating earlier than schools allow